dynamsoft-docs/barcode-reader-docs/performance/speed.md

 ### Stage 2 Localize the barcode zones on the ROI Image

-Entering this stage, DBR has a grayscale image which could have been cropped from the original image with focus on the region where the barcode is located.
+Entering this stage, DBR has a grayscale image which could have been cropped from the original image with focus on the region where the barcode is localized.

-In this stage, we first turn the grayscal image into a binary image and then locate the barcode zones.
+In this stage, we first turn the grayscal image into a binary image and then localize the barcode zones.

 #### Optimize the grayscale image

 The grayscale image is the basis for the following steps.
 The better the quality, the faster the later steps can be.
 Use the parameter [ImagePreprocessingModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/image-preprocessing-modes.html#imagepreprocessingmodes) to specify how the quality is enhanced.

-TIP:
+**Recommendation**

 DBR goes through all specified image preprocessing modes.
 Therefore, try to limit the mode to just one which is best suited to the target images or simply skip the grayscale enhancing.